simone-contorno/tesi/README.md

 /*

- * Tesi triennale - Ingegneria Informatica UniGe
+Thesis - Ingegneria Informatica UniGe

- *
- * YarpManager: yarpmanager-console2 and yarpmanager-printer implementation.
+YarpManager: yarpmanager-console2 and yarpmanager-printer implementation.

- *
- * Use yarpmanager-console2 and check all events on yarpmanager-printer.
+Use yarpmanager-console2 and check all events on yarpmanager-printer.

- *
- * Author: Simone Contorno
+Author: Simone Contorno
- *

 */